Protect Yourself Against Call Spoofing Scams

 What to Do If You Think You Received a Scam Phone Call

-If you answer a phone call, notice the warning signs, and if think you have in fact received a call that could be a fraud or scam, then there are some simple steps you can follow to keep yourself protected.
+If you answer a phone call, notice the warning signs, and if you think you have received a call that could be a fraud or scam, then there are some simple steps you can follow to keep yourself protected.

 Put Yourself on the National Do Not Call Registry